-The Bridgestone Group supports the Task Force on Climate-related Financial Disclosure (TCFD) and has been participating in the Taskforce on Nature-related Financial Disclosures (TNFD) Forum since March 2022.
+Bridgestone supports the Task Force on Climate-related Financial Disclosure (TCFD) and has been participating in the Taskforce on Nature-related Financial Disclosures (TNFD) Forum since March 2022.

-In this context, the Group is working to comprehensively assess and manage its dependencies, impacts, risks, and opportunities related to climate and natural capital.
-The Group is incorporating them into our business strategies and advancing information disclosure.
+In this context, Bridgestone is working to comprehensively assess and manage its dependencies, impacts, risks, and opportunities related to climate and natural capital.
+It is incorporating these factors into its business strategies and providing more sophisticated disclosure.

-Based on the recognition of these risks and opportunities, the Group is working to establish its unique Sustainability Business Model that links its business with efforts to realize carbon neutrality and a circular economy across the value chain.
-Furthermore, the Group aims to evolve its Sustainability Business Model and transform it to a regenerative one to help realize a nature-positive world where we can help stop and reverse the loss of natural ecosystems.
+Based on the recognition of these risks and opportunities, Bridgestone is working to establish a unique Sustainability Business Model that links initiatives focused on the realization of carbon neutrality to a circular economy, and promotes a nature positive world to its business across the entire value chain.
+Furthermore, Bridgestone aims to evolve the Sustainability Business Model, transforming it into a regenerative model to help realize a nature-positive world where the loss of natural ecosystems can be stopped and reversed.

-Specifically, the Group is working on mitigating transition risks by implementing measures such as reducing greenhouse gas emissions across the entire value chain, while at the same time working to addressing physical risks through adaptive measures, such as diversifying natural rubber supply sources through efforts towards the commercialization of natural rubber derived from Guayule.
+Specifically, Bridgestone is working on mitigating transition risks by implementing measures, such as reducing greenhouse gas emissions across the entire value chain, while at the same time working to address physical risks through adaptive measures.

 Physical risks |